 Included in the largest collection of different species of living rattlers in the world are such rare and unusual specimens as an albino western diamondback.
 From the outside the museum looks for all the world like a plain old shop, but inside, the museum's exhibits, its engaging staff, and a video supply visitors with the lowdown on these venomous creatures—for instance, that they can't hear their own rattles and that the human death rate from rattlesnake bites is less

 than 1%.
 The mission here is to educate the public on the many positive benefits of rattlesnakes, and to contribute to their conservation.

-202 San Felipe St. NW, just off the southeast corner of the plaza, Albuquerque, 87104, United States
+202 San Felipe St. NW, just off the southeast corner of the plaza, Albuquerque, New Mexico, 87104, United States

 Feb 7, 2011

 I give the museum a five star rating.
 I am a wildlife photographer / conservationist and I visit every type of wildlife facility I can in any country.
 Although a little difficult to find, the museum makes up for it with the amount of specimens, the conditions of the specimens, and the knowledge of the staff.
 I have been to many reptile facilities,,,this is certainly the most complete collection of rattlesnakes anywhere.
 They are all in ecellent condition

 and well cared for.I will return here everytime I am in the Albuquerque area.